HTML API

 field to true

 An API call with residential proxies enabled will cost 10 credits.
+If Javascript is enabled each API call with residential proxies will cost 25 credits.

 You can also set the proxy_location